nvmea/nmbrank/content/post/2022-11-11-bubka-september-interview-translation/index.markdown

 **B: It's on the record as well, isn't it!**

 Y: Yes, for sure.
-Once, we were thinking together about the script for Nandeyanen, Idol, which was the first song of the kenkyūsei stage back then.
+Once, we were thinking together about the script for "Nandeyanen, Idol", which was the first song of the kenkyūsei stage back then.
 I would ask her "What we gonna do?" and she would just say "...
 I don't know".
 I burst out with anger.
 We were howling in the dressing room, while Kojima Karin or Mizokawa Mirai, who is even younger than us, would be comforting us.

 **B: Nowadays you don't clash like that with members anymore?**